dreamhost/pecan/README.rst

-A WSGI object-dispatching web framework, in the spirit of TurboGears, only much much smaller, with many fewer dependencies.
+A WSGI object-dispatching web framework, designed to be lean and fast with few dependencies.

-The Pecan project has moved to: https://github.com/dreamhost/pecan
+The Pecan project has moved to: https://github.com/stackforge/pecan